bitcoinvsalts/node-binance-trader/README.md

 Today NBT is a trading bot console app that will:

 * ask for a trading pair
-* ask for a loss pourcentage
+* ask for a loss percentage
-* ask for a profit pourcentage
+* ask for a profit percentage
 * and dynamically auto trade the whole operation as fast and efficient as possible.

 # Requirements